Justin-Credible/cordova-plugin-braintree/README.md

 All functions accept optional success and failure callbacks as their last two arguments, where the failure callback will receive an error string as an argument unless otherwise noted.

-A TypeScript definition file for the JavaScript interface is available in the `typings` directory. <!-- TODO: as well as on [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) via the `tsd` tool. -->
+A TypeScript definition file for the JavaScript interface is available in the `typings` directory as well as on [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) via the `tsd` tool.

 ## Initialize Braintree Client ##